 OPTION I: Dietetics, Foods and Nutrition.
-This option is for students who wish to become a Registered Dietitian/ Nutritionist.
-Students MUST have a 3.0 GPA to transfer into this program.
-Students will be required to repeat any major course which they earned a grade of D. Students who complete this program can apply for an ADA-accredited dietetic internship.
+This option is for students who wish to become a Registered Dietitian/Nutritionist.
+Students MUST have a 3.0 GPA or higher and a grade of at least a "B" in the major courses to apply for the program.
+Students who complete this program can apply for an ADA-accredited dietetic internship.
 Completion of the internship enables the student to become eligible to take the registration examination in dietetics to become a Registered Dietitian (RD).

 OPTION II: Food Service and Nutrition.
-Students can transfer to this program with a GPA of less than 3.0.
+Students can transfer to this program with a GPA of 2.5 and above.
 Students will be required to repeat any major course in which they earned a grade of D.